-So sitting in geometry with Mr. Runseth prattling on about the circumference of a circle or how best to reduce an equation for a scalene triangle, is not going to grab your attention.
+So sitting in geometry with Mr. Runseth prattling on about the circumference of a circle or how best to reduce an equation for a scalene triangle, isn’t going to grab your attention.
 Not when you’re thinking about the blowjob you had the night before, or the girl’s ass in your face just last week.
-That isn’t to say that there’s not some inherent beauty in a parallel line segment or a Pythagorean theorem, it’s just that ideas which exist only in conceptual models, can never compete with ideas that are made of warm and willing flesh.
+That isn’t to say there’s not some inherent beauty in a parallel line segment or a Pythagorean theorem, it’s just that ideas which exist only in conceptual models, can scarcely compete with those made of warm and willing flesh.

 There were a couple classes that I did like, Health for instance.
-I’m not sure why the people that plan the school’s curriculum relegated important questions like: what’s your purpose on the planet, what kind of legacy do you want to leave behind, is there a God, is everything random, is morality subjective or objective? -—to a Health class, but they did.
+I’m not sure why the school’s administrators relegated important questions like: What is your purpose on the planet, what kind of legacy do you want to leave behind, is there a God, is everything random, is morality subjective or objective? -—to a Health class, but they did.
 And to make this tiny window of light in my otherwise dismal senior year sound even worse, it was taught by an assistant gym teacher (I shit you not) by the name of Gus Virkus.

 Gus, his title notwithstanding, was an amazing teacher.
 He cared about what he was teaching and as a consequence, he made us think about things that really mattered.
 He was so amazing in fact, that when he was lecturing, I wasn’t thinking about anything but the subject at hand.
 At the end of the course I received an A plus.
 For a student like me; with roughly, a C minus/D plus average, Gus’s course did a lot for my sad GPA and my wounded spirit.

 There was another class I really liked.
 It was called simply, TV Production.
-It was taught by a guy named Jack Alwin and Jack, a ruggedly handsome guy in his fifties, who was nothing like the other teachers; he was what we’d later call a “creative-type.”
-He didn’t seem to give a shit what anyone else thought about him, he did his own thing in his own special classroom, which was equipped with four color video cameras, a mixer, a monitor, and every last thing you’d need to make your own television show.
+It was taught by a guy named Jack Alwin.
+Jack was a ruggedly handsome guy in his fifties who was nothing like the other teachers; he was what we’d later call a “creative-type.”
+He didn’t seem to give a shit what anyone else thought about him, he did his own thing in his own special classroom, which was equipped with four color video cameras, a mixing board, a monitor, and every last thing you’d need to make your own television show.

-As the weeks passed, and too little progress was being made by the students on their individual TV projects, Jack switched gears, and much to the chagrin of nearly every kid in the class, he made each of them take a role in helping to create The Peter Himmelman Special.
-If my fellow students didn’t already hate me, they sure as shit hated me now.
+As the weeks passed, and too little progress was being made by the students on their individual TV projects, Jack switched gears.
+Much to the chagrin of nearly every kid in that class, he made each of them take a role in helping to create The Peter Himmelman Special.
+If my fellow students didn’t already think I was a dick, they sure as shit thought so now.
 One of them was especially talented, especially pretty, and especially pissed off.
-Her name was Janet Luby and within a week of Jack Alwin’s widely unpopular decision, she became my girlfriend for the next eleven years.
+Her name was Janet Luby and within a week and a half of Jack Alwin’s widely unpopular decision, she became my girlfriend for the next eleven years.
 More on her later.

 After Christmas vacation in early January of my senior year the school counselor brought me into her office and gave me some good news.
 “Did you know,” she asked, “that you’ve earned enough credits to graduate from this High School early?’
-“Wait,” I said, “Are you sayin’ that I don’t have to come back, that I’m officially done?”
-That was exactly what she was saying and so that very day, I cleaned out my locker of dirty gym socks, untouched homework assignments, and textbooks that I hadn’t opened since the beginning of the year.
+“Wait,” I said, “Are you sayin’ I don’t have to come back after Christmas break, that I’m officially done?”
+That was exactly what she was saying and that very day, I cleaned out my locker of dirty gym socks, untouched homework assignments, and textbooks that I hadn’t opened since the beginning of the year.

 The first few days I celebrated by sleeping in past noon, eating grilled bologna sandwiches, and playing my guitar into the night.
-But after a few days, with all my friends in school, I was so bored it was painful.
+But after a few days with all my friends in school, it grew painful and lonely.
 Not to worry.
-On the morning of day four, of my sitting around with nary a plan, my dad came downstairs early and shook me out of bed.
-“Pete, either you get a job by the middle of next week or you’re going back to school,”
+On the morning of day four, of my sitting around with nary a plan, my dad came downstairs at 6:00 AM, shook me out of bed and said, “Pete, you either get a job by next week or you’re goin’ back to school.”

-The last job I had was over a year ago, working at a clothing store in Ridgedale called Chess King.
+Aside for some sporadic gigging, the last real job I had was over a year ago, working at a clothing store in Ridgedale called Chess King.
 As bad as school was, folding sweaters at Chess King was a thousand times worse.
-There was no way I was ever going back to the schmatah business.
+There was no way I was ever going back to minimum wage retail.
 I’d heard from my mom that my cousin Jeff’s sister, Nancy, had some kind of job in the music business.
 The music business.
-That sounded like something I’d like to be doing, working on some creative project, or maybe meeting with musicians and making inroads with them, maybe even making an album of my own.
+That sounded like something I’d like to be doing; working on some creative project, or maybe meeting with musicians and making inroads with them, maybe even making an album of my own.
 I wasn’t naive enough to assume that this kind of thing would happen right away, things took time, didn’t they?
-I knew that, but eventually… why not?
+Of course I knew that, but eventually… why not?